minaskar/zeus/docs/cookbook.rst

 - `Saving progress to disk using h5py`_ :red:`NEW`
     In this recipe we are going to use the callback interface to save the samples and their corresponding log-probability values in a ``.h5`` file.

+- `Parallel sampling using MPI and Gelman-Rubin convergence diagnostics`_ :red:`NEW` In this recipe we are going to use the ChainManager to run zeus in parallel using MPI and terminate sampling automatically using Gelman-Rubin diagnostics.

 - `Tracking metadata using the blobs interface`_
     We introduce the blobs interface.
 An easy way for the user to track arbitrary metadata for every sample of the chain.

 .. _Automated Convergence Diagnostics using the callback interface: notebooks/convergence.ipynb

 .. _Saving progress to disk using h5py: notebooks/progress.ipynb

+.. _Parallel sampling using MPI and Gelman-Rubin convergence diagnostics: notebooks/GR.ipynb

 .. _Tracking metadata using the blobs interface: notebooks/blobs.ipynb